 Your symptoms of PTSD may not remain the same throughout time.
 They can become intense or fade and return at a later time.
 PTSD symptoms may worsen during times of unrelated stress or you may experience symptoms when faced with a reminder of the accident.
 For example, driving on a particular street or the sound of a collision may bring back memories of your accident.

-Disturbing thoughts that last for over a month may require medical intervention.
+Disturbing thoughts that last for over a month may require medical intervention and therapy.